olejon/logstream/README.md

 As you can see, you must provide two query parameters:

 1. `stream` URL encoded URL to your JSON output
-2. `interval` How often to refresh, in seconds
+2. `interval` How often to check for new data, in seconds

 Example:
 ```